primatejs/primate/docs/modules/store.md

 !!!
 As noted, Primate relies on the primary field for the `get` operation.
-For stores that export `ambiguous = true`, using this operation will always throw.
+For stores that export `ambiguous = true`, this action will always throw.
 !!!

 ## Store actions